 In addition to meeting the requirements of Data Protection legislation, The Freedom of Information (FoI) Act and the Environmental Information Regulations (EIR) require the Council to maintain records management practices that enable it to respond to requests for information as soon as possible and at the latest within 20 working days.

 The Retention Schedule is a control document setting out the periods for which records should be retained to meet the operational needs of the Council and to comply with legal and other requirements.
-This is a ‘live’ document which is continually maintained.
+The Schedule is reviewed on an annual basis by the Information Governance Team.

 Relevant principles of data protection

 Whenever retaining or disposing of personal information the Council will ensure that:

 - Personal data is retained only for as long as necessary

 - Data is disposed of properly

 - All personal data is processed in accordance with the rights of the individual concerned

 - Appropriate security is maintained

 - The movement of personal data is done in a lawful way, both inside and outside the Council, and that suitable safeguards exist, at all times